sakibhossainsk/sakibhossainsk/README.md

 - 👋 Hi, I’m @sakibhossainsk
 - 👀 I’m interested in web design and development
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m a professional web designer and developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web design and development
 - 📫 How to reach me ...

 <!---